SanPen/GridCal/doc/md_source/user_interface.md

 The general settings are:

 Base power
-    GridCal works with the magnitudes in per unit.
+    VeraGrid works with the magnitudes in per unit.
     In the per unit system the base magnitude is set in advance.
     This is the base value of the power in MVA.
 It is advised not to be changed.